jmorrison-1701QCA/1701QCA_Assessment_3/journal/journal.md

 What might be an interesting extension of this project?
 In what other contexts might this project be used? --->

+The successful components of this project was the fabrication of the container that stored the game and the communication between the MQ-3 Alcohol Sensor and the 24 RGB Ring Light.
+These components were considered successful because the understanding that I gained during the process of creating the code that allowed them to communicate.

+The fabrication of the container that stored the game was considered successful because it was a process that I had never undertaken before and as such was new territory.
+This development of the container allowed me develop new skills.

+Components that could be improved in the design process were the were the sensitivity of the MQ-3 Sensor and the connections between the wiring.
+The reasoning that the sensitivity of the sensor was in need of improvemnt because it was reading high numbers in regards to the alcohol in the air.
+The wiring connection is in need of improvemnet because the wires were originally meant to be soldered together, this task was undertaken with difficulty and as such the connections between the wires are not completely accurate.

-With this project I found that all the videos and tutorials I found about operating and coding with the MQ-3 sensor highly usefull this was due to that I had never worked with this component before and allowed me to understand how it worked so i was able to create code that worked well with the product.
-The most successful component was the Ring Light and having it respond with the correct colours and and measurements that were being registered by the MQ-3 sensor.
-A part that couldv'e been improved was the sensitivity of the MQ-3 Sensor, this is because it was reading large numbers in regards to the concentration of alcohol, in the drink or breath.
+With this project I found that all the videos and tutorials I found about operating and coding with the MQ-3 sensor highly usefull this was due to that I had never worked with this component before and allowed me to understand how it worked so I was able to create code that worked well with the product.

-A novel part of my project was that the sensor was connected to an LED, which in turn related to a choice in what to drink next.
+This project is novel as it creates a connection bewteen the MQ-3 Sensor and an RGB Ring Light.
+The connection between these two components had not been used in a way where a game had been created before.
+It also is novel as it allows the the players to interact with the devices and make the game their own, allowing changes to be made easily without alterating the basis of the game.

 An extensions that would be interesting is having an electronic screen that would read out the Level of alcohol as well as the drink that is next.
+Another extension that would be interesting is if the micro:Bit was changed out with an Arduino platform.

+This game can be used in a context of not being a game, instead it could be used simply as a device to choose the persons next drink.
+Though this project is adaptable to each player in can only be used in the context of a group environment.